thomasthebaud/speechLLM/README.md

 # SpeechLLM
 Repository adapted from https://github.com/skit-ai/SpeechLLM/tree/main

-Propose the training and testing of Speech LLMs for speaker characterization and summarization, adapted for the CLSP grid.
+Propose the training and testing of Speech LLMs for speaker characterization and summarization, adapted for the JHU-CLSP grid.

 # Options Available right now
 ## Datasets